-8.5 IT Capex as a percentage of total revenue is a robust metric to use, as it takes account of the airport size, and is not influenced by other capital projects in the CIP.

-Intelligence sourced from a SITA presentation (2017) estimates IT capex to be 2.34% of total airport revenues.,
+- 8.6 IT Capex as a percentage of total revenue is a robust metric to use, as it takes account of the airport size, and is not influenced by other capital projects in the CIP. - 8.7 Intelligence sourced from a SITA presentation (2017) estimates IT capex to be 2.34% of total airport revenues, as per figure 8.1 below.